Posaditas in Antigua

 Itinerary

-We will sing carols as we ask for the house that will welcome our peligrims, recreating the heartfelt tradition of seeking shelter.
-Afterward, we'll share traditional Guatemalan dishes like chuchitos or tostadas, and ponche.
-Once we've savored the meal, we'll return to your hotel in Antigua, carrying with us the warmth and joy of this festive peregrination.
+Arriving at the first home we will be able to choose an instrument, sing carols, carry the images.
+We will become one with the community walking to the home that will welcome us, recreating the heartfelt tradition of seeking shelter.
+We will sing to the closed doors, they reply and when they open their home, then we'll share traditional Guatemalan dishes such as chuchitos, tostadas, and a warm cup of ponche.
+Once we've savored the meal, kids will brake the piñata and we'll return you via Chiken Bus to your hotels in Antigua, carrying with us the warmth and joy of this festive peregrination.

 What You’ll Experience